 We define

-to be the category whose objects are of the following form: They are diagrams $T\leftarrow U\to V$ in $c\CA$ such that $U\to T$ is a structured object of type $K_C(M,n+1)$ and $V$ is \mc{E}-equivalent to $C^\bu$ and such that $U\to V$ is cosimplicially $1$-connected.
-Morphisms are weak equivalences of diagrams.
+to be the category whose objects are diagrams $T\leftarrow U\to V$ in $c\CA$ such that $U\to T$ is a structured object of type $K_C(M,n+1)$, $V$ is \mc{E}-equivalent to $C^\bu$, and $U\to V$ is cosimplicially $1$-connected.
+The morphisms are weak equivalences of diagrams.
 Then we define

-as the classifying space of the category.
-These constructions were introduced in Subsection~\ref{subsec:moduli-spaces}.
+as the classifying space of this category.
+Constructions of such moduli spaces are also discussed in Subsection~\ref{subsec:moduli-spaces}.